zoeharlowe/pands-project/README.md

 - References

 # 1. Introduction
 ### This repository contains my project submission for the Programming and Scripting module as part of the ATU Higher Diploma in Computing in Data Analytics.
-This project explores the Iris dataset, which was introduced by the statistician Ronald Fisher in 1936 and is often used as a beginner's dataset in data analytics.
+This project explores the Iris dataset, which is often used as a beginner's dataset in data analytics.

 # 2. Setup